Sheldon Lake State Park & Environmental Learning Center

 John Jacob Observation Tower: One of the newest park features, this 82-foot tower allows visitors to see incredible unobstructed panoramas of the surrounding wetland and lake, the park’s restored prairie, and even the downtown Houston skyline and the San Jacinto Monument - each 15-plus miles away in opposite directions.
 The lofty tower views can be accessed via a solar-powered elevator or stairs, leading to two observation decks.
 This unique tower was funded almost entirely by private donations, and is named in honor of former Anheuser Busch executive John Jacob.

-Tours/Programs: The Sheldon Lake Environmental Learning Center (15315 Beaumont Highway at Park Road 138) offers a variety of nature and ecology programs to organized groups on a reservation basis.
+Tours/Programs: The park offers a variety of nature and ecology programs to organized groups on a reservation basis.
 Park staff and volunteers provide programs on nature/ecology, nature walks, catch-and-release fishing in two stocked ponds (fishing poles provided), pond ecology, native plant gardening, hunter education, composting and recycling.
 Programs range in time from one to two hours each.
 Without special arrangements, group size is limited to 50 children.
 Teachers and chaperones must accompany the group in at least a 1-to-10 ratio.

 - Check the calendar for upcoming events and programs.